liamgreenhill/liamnugent.me/writing/posts/helping-dysfunctional-teams/index.md

 Your job is to give people the space to let them do their best work.

-Don't micro manage.
-In fact scrap all of your management tricks.
+Don't micromanage.
+In fact, scrap all of your management tricks.
 Your job is to listen to what people are telling you—even if they're telling you things by not talking.

 Re-frame the current problem.
 Break it up into manageable chunks.